Dildar (poet)

-Early life and his studies
+Early life and education

-Dildar was born on 20 February 1918 in the town of Koy Sanjaq located in the Mosul Vilayet of the Ottoman Empire.
-In his youth, he attended school in Ranya, high school in Kirkuk and moved to Baghdad to study law.
+Dildar was born on 20 February 1918 in the Bafri Qandi Quarter of the town of Koy Sanjaq located in the Mosul Vilayet of the Ottoman Empire, in what is now the Erbil Governorate of Iraq.
+In his youth, he attended primary school in Ranya.
+He then completed his secondary education at a high school in Kirkuk.
+Dildar then moved to Baghdad to study law.

 Life

 Literary style

+Dildar’s first poem was published in the Ronakî magazine in 1935, while he was a secondary student and only seventeen years old.

-Many of his poems were written in the classical Kurdish style with quantitative rhythm and monorhyme.
+Many of his poems were written in the classical Kurdish style, characterized by quantitative rhythm and monorhyme, a traditional form that required great skill.
 His poems were published in the Ronakî and Galawêz literary journals in Erbil and Baghdad.
 He moreover introduced romantic and realistic elements in Kurdish poetry.

 Law

 He graduated as a lawyer in 1945 and practiced law to defend the poor, farmers, and defending the Kurdish issues in general.

 Political activism

 He joined the newly formed Hîwa Party in 1938, which became "[t]he first Kurdish organisation legally recognized, that seeks a united and free Kurdistan".
 Dildar relocated to Iranian Kurdistan to join the revolution led by Qazi Muhammad against the government of Iran, which led to his infamous arrest in Iran.